 B. Counsel appointed by the court or privately retained to represent a child in a juvenile justice proceeding (Welf. & Inst.
 Code, § 601 et seq., including Welf. & Inst.
-Code, § 707) or to represent a parent or guardian in a criminal proceeding must file a Request for Disclosure of Juvenile Case File on Judicial Council form JV-570 (see rule 6.6.2), with a request for a protective order (see Cal.
-Rules of Court, rules 5.552(c) & (d)(8)), in order to disseminate information obtained from inspection of the dependency records to any persons or agencies not authorized to obtain such information under Welfare and Institutions Code sections 362.5, 827, 827.10, and 827.12.
+Code, § 707) must file a Request for Disclosure of Juvenile Case File on Judicial Council form JV-570 (see rule 6.6.2), with a request for a protective order (see Cal.
+Rules of Court, rules 5.552(c) & (e)(8), in order to disseminate information obtained from inspection of the child's dependency records to any persons or agencies not authorized to obtain such information under Welfare and Institutions Code sections 362.5, 827, and 827.10.

-Notice of the filing of the Request for Disclosure must be given as required by California Rules of Court, rule 5.552(c).
+Notice of the filing of the Request for Disclosure must be given as required by California Rules of Court, rule 5.552(d).